Mayor's Youth Council

 The Mayor’s Youth Council is a year-round commitment.
 Members devote eight to 13 hours a month to meetings, events, projects, and outreach.

-BCYF’s Youth Engagement & Employment (YEE) Division prepares Boston's young adults for the future.
+The Department of Youth Engagement and Employment prepares Boston's young adults for the future.

 These programs provide young people in Boston with meaningful and positive employment opportunities throughout the year.